jdlawrence/jdlawrence.github.io/_posts/2015-07-08-quandary-over-closures.markdown

 {% endhighlight %}

 Our `me` function now returns the `makeMeBeautiful` function.
 We can assign this function to a variable, `aMoreAttractiveMe`, and when it's called, our attractiveness increases!
 This is essentially taking a picture of yourself, going back into time, and changing the properties of yourself.

 {% highlight js %}
 var aMoreAttractiveMe = me();
-aMoreAttractiveMe(); // Outputs "My attractiveness is now a 9.5"
+aMoreAttractiveMe(); // Outputs "My attractiveness is now a 9.2"
 {% endhighlight %}

+The `me` function returns a function that is assigned to `aMoreAttractiveMe`.
+Whenever this function is called, although `me` has long since returned, the `attractiveness` variable inside of the `me` is still able to be increased.
+It will keep increasing for as many times as you call it.

 Hopefully this analogy has given you a useful viewpoint on closures.
-They are used very frequently in javascript and its powerful libraries such as jQuery.
+They are used very frequently in Javascript and its powerful libraries such as jQuery.
 Go forth and use closures!

 [jekyll]:      http://jekyllrb.com
 [jekyll-gh]:   https://github.com/jekyll/jekyll